bytedance/tarsier/README.md

 In this repository, we introduce Tarsier -- a family of large-scale video-language models, which is designed to generate high-quality video descriptions (see Figure 1), together with good capability of general video understanding (SOTA results on 6 open benchmarks).
 Tarsier takes a simple model structure (CLIP-ViT + LLM), combined with a carefully designed training strategy: multi-task pre-training (stage-1) and multi-grained instruction tuning (stage-2).

-Besides the model, we propose a new video desription benchmark called DREAM-1K (<b>D</b>escription with <b>R</b>ich <b>E</b>vents, <b>A</b>ctions, and <b>M</b>otions), featuring videos from diverse sources and varying complexity.
+Besides the model, we propose a new video description benchmark called DREAM-1K (<b>D</b>escription with <b>R</b>ich <b>E</b>vents, <b>A</b>ctions, and <b>M</b>otions), featuring videos from diverse sources and varying complexity.
 AutoDQ (<b>Auto</b>matic <b>D</b>escription Quality) is also introduced as a highly interpretable and discriminative approach to evaluate video description quality.

 We have released the model, code, and data for inference, evaluation and depolyment.